1. Accommodation Fee Setting

 If accommodation fees are to be paid on the student’s behalf by a third party, such as by a parent, or some external authority, it is the student’s personal responsibility to ensure that the fees are paid on time.
 It is the student and not the third party who will be held accountable if the fees are not paid.

-Students who do not pay their accommodation fees, or who have not made acceptable special arrangements within two weeks of the due date maybe charged ”late fees” at 3% of the amount due.
+Students who do not pay their accommodation fees, or who have not made acceptable special arrangements within two weeks of the due date will be charged ”late fees” at 3% of the amount due.

 Students who have not paid their termly accommodation fees, or who have not made acceptable special arrangements (see below), by the end of each instalment period will automatically be entered into the debt collection process.